jobbogamer/jobbogamer.github.io/_posts/blog/2017-01-12-i-made-a-thing-playlist-abandoner.md

 I'm sure there's a very small market for this extension, because the main point of YouTube playlists is to be able to watch them all in one go.
-But if it sounds like something you want, it's available to install the [Chrome webstore][chrome].
+But if it sounds like something you want, it's available to install from the [Chrome webstore][chrome].

 For Safari, it's a little more complicated; to create an actual `.safariextz` file, you have to be a member of the Apple Developer Program, which costs $99 per